IAA-InvCodes/P-MILOS/README.md

 sudo apt-get install libgsl*
 ```

-### Files format
+### Input/output files (SIR-like format)

-#### .per
+#### Profile files (.per)

-It's used to specify one profile.
-We will use it and input for inversion one pixel and as output for synthesis of one model.
+Files with extension .per contain a set of Stokes profiles.
+They are used as input when inverting one pixel and as output when syntehsizing the profiles from a  given model atmosphere.
+They have the same format as SIR profile files.

-It contains 6 columns:
+They have 6 columns:

-* The first is the index of the spectral line used in the spectral lines file.
+* The first column gives the index of the spectral line.
+It will be searched for in the atomic parameter file.
-* The second is the offset of wavelenght respect the central wavelenght.
+* The second column is the wavelength offset with respect to the central wavelength (in mA).
+The last four columns give the values of Stokes I, Q, U and V.
 * Value of I
 * Value of Q
 * Value of U